mberry/MixRNG/README.md

 # MixRNG

-XOR's entropy from inbuilt and hardware CSRNG connected via serial port.
+XOR bits from inbuilt and hardware CSRNG.

-Designed for OneRNG, if using different hardware confirm serial settings first.
+Hardcoded settings for OneRNG, if using a different hardware RNG confirm serial settings are correct.

 http://onerng.info